matipacheco/giphy-lambda/README.md

 Follow [this](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html) guide provided by AWS.

-**With a virtual environment section!** I named the bundle with the deppendencies _site-packages.zip_
+**With a virtual environment section!** I named the bundle with the deppendencies _site-packages.zip_, and the complete bundle _function.zip_.